stellaris-mods/autonomous-assembler/README.md

 # Autonomous Assembler

+## Found a problem?

+If you find a problem, you might want to:
+1. Load up a save 2-3 months (or more) before the problem happens
+1. Open the Stellaris ingame console
+1. Run the command `effect set_global_flag = debug`
+1. Let the game run until the problem occurs
+1. Give me a copy of the log files `error.log` and `game.log`, either on [hastebin](https://hastebin.com) or tar/zip them and upload them for me somewhere

+After you load a savegame, you need to enter `effect set_global_flag = debug` every time, unless you saved the game after you did that - then it will persist.
+To remove it again, enter `effect remove_global_flag = debug`.

 ## Known error.log entries

 The mod unfortunately produces a few known error.log lines that I can't avoid easily.
 If you see any errors besides these, please do file a bug report!
 Or if you know how I can retain the same functionality and not produce the error.log output (I don't think that's possible, except by moving some of the functionality into a 3rd party "compatibility" mod), please let me know.